lfex/dirs/README.md

 ## Design Goals

-- The _dirs_ library is a low-level crate designed to provide the paths to standard directories as defined by operating systems rules or conventions.<br/>
+- The `dirs` library is a low-level one, designed to provide the paths to standard directories as defined by operating systems rules or conventions.<br/>
   If your requirements are more complex, e. g. computing cache, config, etc. paths for specific applications or projects, consider writing something higher-level that uses `dirs` -- let us know if you do, and we'll link to it!